Anant-raj2/tutorme/README.md

 ## Packages Used
-* gorilla/mux (github.com/gorilla/mux)
+* httprouter (github.com/julienschmidt/httprouter)
-    * We utilized gorilla mux to handle routing and setting up pagination and sub paths.
+    * We utilized httprouter to handle routing.